mveeprojects/JavaSpringBootAPIProxy/README.md

 **Testing:**
 * [x] Look into the best unit testing framework to use for Java/Spring.
-* [ ] (WIP) Implement Unit tests based on the above research
+* [x] Implement testing for the backend (JUnit).
-* [ ] (WIP) Refactor code to make testing more granular where possible.
+  * [x] Refactor code to make testing more granular where possible.
-* [ ] Implement HTMLUnit tests once basic initial UI is in place.
+* [ ] Implement testing for the frontend (HTMLUnit).
 * [ ] Ensure that `startup.sh` fails gracefully when the build fails (due to test failures etc.).
   * [ ] Check exit code of last command, if non-zero echo something out to inform the user and stop there.

 ---